Usterling Growing Rock (Johannisfelsen)

 Here, on a forested slope stands a weird wall.
 Springs have formed it over several millennia and now the wall is 37 m long and up to 5.4 m tall.
 Its summit is some 40 – 50 cm wide.
 A most impressive characteristic of this wall is that it is… a wall.
 Its base is only a little thicker than the summit.
 The geological process continues – along the upper rim of the wall runs a stream and every year the wall grows per some centimeters.
 The stream is slightly meandering – also the wall repeats these small meanders.
 At the end the stream forms a small waterfall and falls down, turning into a common brook.

 Vegetation has covered the travertine wall – most of it is moss (e.g. Cratoneuron commutatum) and algae.
-It plays an important role in the development of wall – dead parts of plants and algae are quickly covered with lime – thus vegetation facilitates faster growth of the wall.
+It plays an important role in the development of the wall – dead parts of plants and algae are quickly covered with lime – thus vegetation facilitates faster growth of the wall.

 This is not the only tufa runnel in Bavaria – there are at least 16 other ones but none of the other ones has formed such outstanding wall as tufa runnel in Usterling.

 Human assistance in the name of John the Baptist

 People noticed this unusual natural formation long ago.
 Very interesting, painted Late Gothic relief is located in the local Usterling church – it shows that Jesus is baptized by John the Baptist right at this peculiar cliff!
 This relief is from 1520 and shows the Growing Rock as it looked back then.
 Thanks to this locals call the cliff Johannisfelsen.

 Unusual natural landmarks often served as cult sites for Pre-Christian religions.
-It is possible that the Growing Rock also had such importance – up to these days some believe that water of this spring can heal eyes.
+It is possible that the Growing Rock also had such importance – up to these days, some believe that the water of this spring can heal eyes.
 Thanks to this belief in earlier times this was a well-known pilgrimage site.
 Now people come here on St.John’s Day, 24th June.
-One can speculate that the church has taken over some Pre-Christian midsummer festivities and replaced it with the cult of John the Baptist.
+One can speculate that the church has taken over some Pre-Christian midsummer festivities and replaced them with the cult of John the Baptist.